williamssw/Dux/README.md

 * Applicable Products/Services: This coupon is valid for the Turbo plan.
 * Expiry Date: Ends on June 30, 2025—make sure to use it before the deadline!
 * How to Use: Apply the code DUXX20 during checkout to receive the discount on your first 3 months.

+## How To Redeem Dux-Soup Coupon?

+Step 1: Visit the official Dux-Soup website.
+Step 2: Choose your plan and click on subscribe button Step 3: Discount is applied automatically
+Step 4: Pay the remaining amount and complete order

+You have claimed the 30% discount on Dux-Soup.

 ### More coupons